KiddAlexx/url-shortening-api-FM/README.md

 ## Overview

-As well as the requirments listed below in the challenge, I also added the option to be able to delete any result from the list.
-I used some basic functionality of Framer Motion to animate the removal of these results and I also used an animated hamburger icon library.
+As well as the requirments listed below in the challenge, I also added an additional feature that allow users to delete any result from the list.
+I used some basic functionality of Framer Motion to animate the removal of these results and also incorporated an animated hamburger icon library.

 - [Framer - Motion](https://www.framer.com/motion/)
 - [Animated Hamburger Library](https://hamburger-react.netlify.app/)